KNWZ: KCHV, KVIM

-The station began broadcasting in 1954, holding the call sign KCHV.
-It ran 1,000 watts, during daytime hours only, and was owned by the Coachella Valley Broadcasting Company.
+The station began broadcasting in 1954 as KCHV.
+It was a daytimer, powered at 1,000 watts, and required to go off the air at sunset.
+KCHV was owned by the Coachella Valley Broadcasting Company.
 In 1963, its daytime power was increased to 5,000 watts and it began nighttime operations, running 1,000 watts.

 On August 26, 1983, the station's call sign was changed to KVIM.
 On September 1, 1989, its call sign was changed to KCLB.
 Spanish language formats were aired as KVIM and KCLB.